acedmicabhishek/OSroulette/README.md

 This is the original, the classic, the purest form of OSroulette.

 **How it works:**
-1. You run the script: `./OSroulette/Game.bash`
+1. Select the game from main menu.
 2. The game loads a virtual six-chamber revolver and places a single, deadly "bullet" in one of them.
 3. The chamber is spun, and a suspenseful countdown begins.
 4. The trigger is pulled.